Find tips and instructions for laying out and digging post holes for your new fence.

 Clear away the dirt you removed with a shovel and rake – letting the extra dirt sit on the lawn for a day or two will kill the grass.
 However, save a little bit of dirt to top off the posts after they are set in concrete.

 Dig the second and third post holes.

 Digging post holes is easiest with a power earth auger.
+Check out our article: How to Use a Power Auger.
 A shovel or spade may take longer, but they’re good for cutting overgrown roots in a hole.
 A spud bar works well for loosening dirt from the sides.
 Clam-shell post hole diggers can help remove loose dirt in the bottom of the hole.